learn-co-students/backbone-shopping-cart-bk-003/README.md

 var ticketVender = new JonasTicketVendor;
 ```

-Now we can call on the function on the instance of our `JonasTicketVendor` called `ticketVender`:
+Now we can call the function on the instance of our `JonasTicketVendor` called `ticketVender`:

 ```javascript
 ticketVender.addOpener("Matt McAndrew");